 While Botox is often associated with its cosmetic applications, what many don’t know is that it actually started as a treatment for strabismus, a condition involving the eye muscles.
 It was soon found to have uses in other areas of medicine, including to stop excess sweating, help with TMJ pain, help ease migraine pain, and to prevent migraine headaches.
-So, if you suffer from chronic migraines, consider Botox injections as treatment.
+So, if you suffer from chronic migraines, consider Botox injections for migraines as treatment.
 In some cases, insurance will cover the cost, at least in part.
-Dr. Fisher does not accept insurance for Botox and does not do Botox specifically for the medical treatment of migraine headaches.
+Dr. Fisher does not accept insurance for Botox and does not do Botox specifically for the medical treatment of migraine headaches have no side effects.

 - Does Botox for migraines also help with wrinkles?